English

 1. The "Snippet" Fallacy

 • The Map: "You seem to value introversion and deep focus."
+(The Theory)

-When we use these tools to cage others, we miss the magic of discovery.
-We stop looking for the nuance and start looking for confirmation of our labels.
+When we use these maps to cage others, we miss the magic of discovery.
+We stop being curious and start being "right."

 3. The 15-Second Judge